What is a metastatic brain tumor?

 - Seizures that are new

 - Vision changes, double vision, decreased vision

 - Weakness of a body area

 Treatment for a metastatic brain tumor depends on the size and type of tumor, where in the body it has spread, and your overall health.
 The goals of the treatment may be to relieve symptoms, improve functioning, or provide comfort.
-Treatments include:
+Metastatic brain tumor treatment options include:

-- Radiation; this can be used to reduce the size and limit the growth of the tumor.
+- Radiation: This can be used to reduce the size and limit the growth of the metastatic brain tumor.

-- Palliative Care; this is used when the cancer has spread focusing on relieving pain and other symptoms.
+- Palliative care: This is used when the cancer has spread, focusing on relieving pain and other metastatic brain tumor symptoms.